Preface

 Many of his friends started out in a job they didn’t care about because they wanted optionality.
 But they ended up lying to themselves about when they would leave and when they would do what they really wanted to do.
 They usually didn’t end up exercising their optionality because of golden handcuffs, lifestyle creep, and so on.

 We are not infinite beings, so we cannot have infinite shots on the goal.
 Taking a punt becomes incrementally harder as you form more permanent relationships, and have more obligations.
 Simultaneously, you have increasing opportunity costs of leaving and more generous incentive packages that encourage you to stay.
-The roommate won’t burn down your apartment, but he also makes it very hard to leave.
+Plus the sheer weight of having been somewhere long enough that leaving starts to feel like its own kind of death.

-It’s worth pointing out this is not an individual phenomenon.
-I had a long conversation with university leadership, and we found ourselves circling around the same observation: year after year, more students seem to be recruiting for safe and conventional paths.
-The trend is striking, and they asked me if our admissions process needs to change because we’re selecting for the wrong kind of students that would be better served at a Stern or a Wharton.
+I had a long conversation with university leadership, and we found ourselves circling around the same observation: in the past five years, more and more students seem to be converging towards conventional paths.
+The trend seems to be striking enough and they asked me whether the admissions process needs to change because we’re selecting for students that would be better served at a different school.

 II.
 Greatness

-Can all companies be great?
-I take a more pessimistic view than Collins probably does.
 Can all people be great?
-No, I don’t think everyone has the capacity to be great.
-By definition, not everyone can be above average.
-Not everyone can be a visionary, not everyone can be a CEO, and not everyone can be a Picasso.
-And it also doesn’t really matter if that is true.
-A fulfilling life is certainly not necessarily contingent on achieving greatness by some external measure.
-A friend of mine has told me that achieving something great would be, well, great, but if it came at the cost of raising a family or leaving work at 5pm, then he isn’t interested.
+No. By definition, not everyone can be above average.
+Not everyone can be a MLK, not everyone can be a Steve Jobs, and not everyone can be a Picasso.
+And it also doesn’t really matter.
+A fulfilling life is certainly not necessarily contingent on achieving greatness by some external metric.
+A friend of mine has told me that achieving something great would be, well, great, but if it came at the cost of raising a family or not leaving work by 5pm, then he’s not interested.

 There is a passage from Siddhartha that I find myself thinking about more and more.
-Most of us are just like a falling leaf, that “drifts and turns in the air, flutters, and falls to the ground.”
-The leaf is blown about by whichever is strongest: prestige, salary, peer expectations, FOMO, etc. We should become stars, because stars “travel one defined path: no wind reaches them, they have within themselves a guide and a path.”
+Am I like a falling leaf, that “drifts and turns in the air, flutters, and falls to the ground.”
+A leaf that is blown about by whichever is strongest: prestige, salary, peer expectations, FOMO, etc.?
+We should become stars, because stars “travel one defined path: no wind reaches them, they have within themselves a guide and a path.”
 The Hedgehog framework, it turns out, is a secular description of what it means to have your own guide.
 Collins and Hesse were describing the same thing.

 III.
 Me

-I am living through one of the most significant technological transitions in recent history, and the opportunity cost of defaulting to a conventional path feels uniquely high.
+The opportunity cost of defaulting to a conventional path feels uniquely high right now.
 Staying inside to watch the roommate might be the most expensive decision I could make.
-I think shooting, missing, and looking stupid is better than never shooting and wondering what could have been for the rest of your life.
-Why be a falling leaf when you can be a star?
+So why be a falling leaf when you can be a star?

 -